puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 #### `Docker`

-This builder creates an action using a Dockerfile collocated with the action metadata.
+This builder creates an image using a Dockerfile collocated with container image metadata.

 ```yaml